England Squash Code of Conduct

 4.2.11. ensure that when any individual involved with squash within the relevant organisation is in a position of authority, this privilege will not be used to exert influence over others to gain personal benefit for themselves or any other connected party;

-4.2.12. set and uphold the standards of a professional working relationship between themselves and any individuals, particularly when that individual is a child or a vulnerable adult;
+4.2.12. set and uphold the standards of a professional working relationship between themselves and any individuals, particularly when that individual is a child or an adult at risk;

 4.2.13. where appropriate, ensure that they are suitably insured for their activities including third party insurance and employer’s liability insurance.